SwannPnct/react-tournament-ready/README.md

 - [ ] Find a way to simplify data extraction and insertion for an easier compliance with DB models
 - [ ] UI : Center automatically tournament view on the user match
 - [ ] UI : Connect the matches with lines to make a more logical bracket and easier to read
-- [ ] Make the component usable from ‘react-tournament-ready’ and not from the dist folder ( use of rollup pck)
+- [x] Make the component usable from ‘react-tournament-ready’ and not from the dist folder
 - [ ] Make the component props automatically showing as hints to help with usage
 - [x] Make generate bracket function usable without using the component ( help for backend)
 - [x] Bracket handling for 1 or 2 teams ( does not work at all for now)

 # Releases

+### 1.1.1
+* added index.js as main file to export all modules
+* added exports field in package json to configure absolute imports
+* change publish scripts to it does include whole src directory
+* updated documentation

 ### 1.0.9 to 1.1.0
 * externalized insert score function, as a helper